nolemmings/mockingbird-client/README.md

 ## ready()

-After registering your expectation call `mock.ready()` to send them to the mockingbird server and wait until all expectations have been registered at the mockingbird server.
+After registering your expectation, call `mock.ready()` to send them to the mockingbird server and wait until all expectations have been registered at the mockingbird server.

 Example: